NFL Conference Futures Betting

 Current AFC odds: +5000 (Odds before season: +2000)

-The Colts were planning on being serious contenders this season because of their defence.
-Unfortunately, that defence has not shown up yet.
+The Colts were planning on being serious contenders this season because of their defense.
+Unfortunately, that defense has not shown up yet.
 Through four games, Miami is the only opponent that Indianapolis has held to fewer than 25 points.
 Unsurprisingly, the Colts are 1-3.
 They are allowing the sixth-most yards per pass attempt (8.4) and have generated only eight sacks and three interceptions.

 This team could possibly sneak into the playoffs as a division champion, simply because the AFC South is once again weak, but there is almost no way Indianapolis will make a deep run in January.
 We’d avoid this one like the plague, even at long +5000 AFC Championship odds.